webjay/emojoe.expo/ReadMe.md

 - `console` to open the Ampify Console and view your project status.
 - `publish` will build all your local backend and frontend resources (if you have hosting category added) and provision it in the cloud.
 - `pull --appId d11lva892bavia --envName dev` to get the latest client configuration files.
+- `rebuild api --envName dev` to recreate ALL of the tables backing models in your schema.
+ALL DATA in ALL TABLES will be deleted.

+### Schema

+    amplify/backend/api/doitwithsamagain/schema.graphql

 ### Hacks